Zapped Again!

 Zapped Again! is a 1990 American direct-to-video science fiction comedy film directed by Doug Campbell and starring Todd Eric Andrews and Kelli Williams.
 It is a sequel to Zapped!
 (1982).

 Plot

 Kevin Matthews becomes a new pupil at Ralph Waldo Emerson High School.
 Rejected by the trendy Key Club, he instead joins the Science Club.
 There, he accidentally discovers a number of vials that were made by former student Barney Springboro (from the original film) behind a hidden panel in the lab.

 After drinking the contents of the vials, Kevin develops psychokinetic powers.
 He amuses himself by lifting girls' dresses and humiliating the Key Club jocks, becoming popular in the process.
 However, the Key Club plots a cruel revenge.

+Production

+Filming completed in May of 1989.

+Release

+Released direct-to-video in United States on April 26, 1990.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 0% based on reviews from 5 critics.